 Contrary to what its name suggests, the Australian Shepherd is not native to Australia.
-He would rather have been born in the Basque Country, in Spain, they would have left for the United States when shepherds emigrated there.
+He would instead have been born in the Basque Country, in Spain.
+They would have left for the United States when shepherds emigrated there.
 These efficient and courageous dogs were thus used in the Rocky Mountains before breeders in Colorado looked into the breed to attract wealthy shepherds from California.

 Why is this dog called Australian Shepherd and not American Shepherd?
 Nothing is less certain, but a theory seems to have won the favor of certain specialists.
 The Australian Shepherd was used to guard flocks of sheep imported from Australia.
 For others, the origin of the name is in the merle color: with the arrival of many merle dogs from Australia, the color as a whole became associated with this country.